top of page

 The flesh of his bare feet tapped along the sewer floor just as many German Shepherds could be heard barking from above, but thankfully not seen, as Michael managed to scurry out of firing range just in time.

 Reaching the corner, Michael leaned his close to dead weight against the wall, eyelids drooping and barely able to stand, but as he lifted his brow the source of the glow came into view.
 Daylight beamed from high above like a merciful hope from the heavens, a steel ladder enticing his desperate thirst for liberty.
+Finding the strength to climb it would be challenging.

 It was almost over, if he could only reach daylight, he thought.

-Lunging himself forward, he suddenly felt his body miraculously stiffen as the man held out a wide open palm, the strange move like magic at his command.
+Lunging himself forward, he suddenly felt his body miraculously stiffen as the man held out a wide-open palm, the strange move like magic at his command.
 Like curing concrete, each muscle somehow seized in place, unable to move in the slightest.
 A short scream quickly muffled as even his throat muscles seized with what felt like an internal crackling turned stiff and solid.

 Pupils contracted as he stared against his will into the hood of a second black cloak, a figure much smaller than their counterpart.
 The sunlight from above offered little clue as to her identity, only the feminine curve of a perfectly sculpted chin, and the slight view of a plush bottom lip.